TanBinh93/tanbinhphan.github.io/_pages/about.md

 Welcome to my personal page!
-My name is Tan-Binh Phan.
-I am a research and development engineer in the field of image and signal processing.
+I am an R&D engineer specialized in image and signal processing.
+My work focuses on developing computer vision solutions for optical and industrial applications.
+Previously, I worked in academic research (PhD + postdoc) before moving to applied R&D in the private sector.